gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 ## Conclusion

 I have now covered most of the Firestore functionality.
 I hope you see how easy it is.
-No need to set up a server which needs to connect to a database and provide an API.
+No need to set up a server that needs to connect to a database and provide an API.
 And we get a lot of functionality such as offline support, real-time updates, and an administration user interface.

 But what about security?
 If all this happens from the client, then our data cannot be safe.
 Security should always be done in the backend.
-This is where Firestore rules and Firebase authentication plays its part.
+This is where Firestore rules and Firebase authentication plays their part.
 Follow my next article to see how you can secure your database and customize who and which actions are allowed.

 ### All code